EnScale: Temporally-consistent multivariate generative downscaling via proper scoring rules: Setup and methods

 \subsection{Downscaling with coarse correction}

-Our model is trained jointly with multiple pairs of GCM data $X$ and RCM data $Y$.
-They stem from three different GCMs, and each driving GCM was downscaled by several RCMs (between one and three RCMs for one GCM, see Sec.~\ref{sec:methods:data_processing}).
+Our model is trained jointly on the entire dataset comprising multiple pairs of GCM data $X$ and corresponding RCM data $Y$.
+They stem from three different GCMs, and each driving GCM was downscaled by several RCMs (between two and three RCMs for one GCM, see Sec.~\ref{sec:methods:data_processing}).
+Despite training a single unified model, our goal is to capture RCM-specific characteristics.
 We aim to learn the conditional $p^\iota_{Y|X}$.
-Here, $\iota$ is an index for the GCM-RCM pair, emphasizing that we target the distribution for each GCM-RCM pair individually.
+Here, $\iota$ is an index for the RCM, emphasizing that we target the distribution for each RCM individually.
 Fig.~\ref{fig:setup:data-example} shows example GCM data on two selected days as well as corresponding downscaled data from two RCMs.
 These examples help to illustrate several challenges present in our heterogeneous dataset, as explained in the following.

 Firstly, the GCM data differs from the RCM not only on local scales.
 Even when the RCM data is coarsened to a similar resolution as the GCM data, vast disagreements remain for some variables and days.
 For example, comparing the cropped GCM data with the pooled RCM data in Fig.~\ref{fig:setup:data-example} reveals distinct mismatches.
 Fig.~\ref{fig:setup:data-example} also illustrates the large variability of the conditional distribution of the coarsened RCM data given the GCM data.
 Even though the GCM input $X$ is similar for both days, the coarsened RCM data show considerable differences (see Sec.~\ref{sec:results:variability}).
 These differences are due to internal variability of the climate system, as the GCM's boundary conditions do not uniquely determine the weather conditions simulated by the RCM.